Eddie spent 35 years in the automotive business with Honda. He is an ASE certified master technician and has bruised knuckles to prove it.

-The brake wear indicator is another common cause of brake squeak.
+The brake-wear indicator is another common cause of brake squeak.
 This sound starts when the brake pads are almost worn out and getting extremely thin.
-It’s a very effective warning that the that the brake pads are almost used up and need to be replaced.
+It’s a very effective warning that the brake pads are almost used up and need to be replaced.

 The wear indicators are little metal tabs made of hardened steel.
 The manufacturers attach wear indicators in different ways: welding them on, using a rivet, or using a push-on clip attached to the edge of the brake-pad backing.
 These steel tabs are designed to hit the rotor before the brake pad totally wears out, warning the driver that the pad material is getting very thin and is about to create a metal-to-metal situation.
 You don’t want to get to that point because it means ineffective braking, and metal grinding and scratching on the rotor can damage the rotor’s smooth surface.

 3. High Metal Content in Brake Pads